pe-malware-detection/ember2024-lgbm/UP_AND_RUNNING.md

     cl : Command line warning D9025 : overriding '/MD' with '/MT'
     ```

-    Yes, that are our *hacks* at work, trying
+    Yes, those are our *hacks* at work, trying
     to get it compile and link against all libraries
     *statically*.
 Don't worry about that though.